What is sponsorship?

 “Sponsorship is critical.
 Corporates will lose their talent.
 There is also ESG - they are being monitored on this.”

-Helen’s ground-breaking research reveals the underlying dynamics of sponsorship, generating a new, robust definition and a model for positive change.
+Helen’s ground-breaking research reveals the underlying human dynamics of sponsorship, generating a new definition and model for positive change.

 Sponsorship